How to Make an Origami Christmas Card

 Glue the Tree Together

-Now it's time to stick the tree together with a bit of glue.
+Next, stick the tree together with a drop or smear of glue.
 Glue the top of one of the tree sections.

 Get another tree section and slot it on top, gluing it at the same time.
 You can adjust the height of the tree by pushing it on further.
 Do the same with the tree trunk.